kodecocodes/i10t/08-user-notifications/user-notifications.markdown

 For cuddlePix, your goal is to create something similar to the default expanded view, but just a tad more cuddly.
 A cactus picture with a hug emoji in the corner should do quite nicely! :]

 To start, delete the existing label and change the view's background color to white.
 Set the view height to **320** to give yourself more room to work.
-Add an Image View and pin it to the edges of the superview as pictured below:
+Add an Image View and pin it to the edges of the superview:

 ![width=35% bordered](./images/imageview-constraints.png)